Jingxian12/movie-recommender-system/README.md

 The system utilizes a **Switch Hybrid Recommendation Strategy**, dynamically selecting the most suitable recommendation method based on the user's input and available information.

-**The application is built using:**
-- Python 3.14
-- Scikit-learn
-- TFIDF
-- SBERT
-- Streamlit

 ## 2. Problem Statement

 The rapid growth of digital entertainment platforms has created a movie discovery problem: